Updates on My Ancestors from in and Around Klingenmünster, Germany

 About Anna Kasper, ACDP

 I am an avid Genealogist.
-I am currently a student at Phillips Theological Seminary (one of the few Catholics!).
 I am an ACDP - Associate of the Congregation of Divine Providence (Sisters of Divine Providence of Texas).
 If you are unfamiliar with what a Religious Associate (also called an Affiliate, Consociate, Oblate, Companion) is exactly, visit my about me page for more information.
 In community college, I majored in American Sign Language/Deaf Studies, and Interdisciplinary Studies when at university.

 This entry was posted in Genealogy and tagged , , , , , , , , , , , , , , , , , , , , , , , , , , , .
 Bookmark the permalink.